Struggling to stay awake in a meeting? Here’s what to do

 Then head outside to take a brisk walk.
 “Light exercise does help get the heart rate going and gets certain hormones and neurohormones flowing that can help stave off fatigue,” said Cunningham.

 Still feeling fuzzy?
-Head to the bathroom to “rinse your face with cold water before the meeting,” suggested Dr. Amita Sehgal, director of the chronobiology program at the University of Pennsylvania Perelman School of Medicine.
+Head to the bathroom to “rinse your face with cold water before the meeting,” suggested Dr. Amita Sehgal, director of the Chronobiology and Sleep Institute at the University of Pennsylvania Perelman School of Medicine.

 How about a beverage?
 Sehgal adds that drinking a cup of coffee before or during the meeting may also help but use that advice for morning meetings — caffeine can disrupt your sleep.
 If you’re not a fan of caffeine, drinking water throughout the meeting can also keep you alert, Salas said.